KunalBhavsar/design-patterns/creational/builder_pattern/Readme.md

 ## Explanation:

-- Car: The Product we want to build.
+- **Car**: The Product we want to build.
 It has various attributes like engine, wheels, and color.
-- CarBuilder: The interface that defines the steps needed to construct a Car.
+- **CarBuilder**: The interface that defines the steps needed to construct a Car.
 It provides methods to set various attributes.
-- ConcreteCarBuilder: A concrete implementation of CarBuilder that provides the actual steps for constructing the car.
+- **ConcreteCarBuilder**: A concrete implementation of CarBuilder that provides the actual steps for constructing the car.
-- CarDirector: The Director class, which orchestrates the building process and provides different configurations, such as a sports car or a family car.
+- **CarDirector**: The Director class, which orchestrates the building process and provides different configurations, such as a sports car or a family car.
-- Client: The client uses the builder through the director to create the cars.
+- **Client**: The client uses the builder through the director to create the cars.
 It is not concerned with the details of how the car is built.

 ## Real-World Example: